scohen40/familytraditions/CONTRIBUTING.md

 Thank you for your interest in contributing to our project!
 We value your contributions and want to ensure a welcoming and productive environment for all our contributors.
 Please follow these guidelines to contribute effectively to our project.

-## Code of Conduct

-Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md).
-We expect all contributors to abide by its principles.

 ## How to Contribute

 1. **Report Bugs**: If you find a bug, please open an issue in our GitHub repository, providing a clear description and steps to reproduce it.